-The Rampion Offshore Wind Farm will provide a significant amount of power from a clean, green, renewable energy source while contributing benefits to the fight against climate change.
+The Rampion Offshore Wind Farm provides a significant amount of power from a clean, green, renewable energy source while contributing benefits to the fight against climate change.

 Every unit of electricity generated from the wind saves a unit generated from fossil fuels, therefore reducing emissions of greenhouse gases as well as the UK’s reliance on international supplies of coal, gas and oil.

-Rampion’s 400MW of installed electrical capacity will generate 1,303 GWh* (gigawatt hours) of power output each year from a clean, renewable energy source.
+Rampion’s 400MW of installed electrical capacity generates 1,366 GWh* (gigawatt hours) of power output each year from a clean, renewable energy source.

-The power will supply the equivalent of up to 350,000 homes** each year for the lifetime of the project, that is equal to more than four in every 10 homes in the whole of Sussex, including Brighton & Hove.***
+The power supplies the equivalent of up to 350,000 homes** each year for the lifetime of the project, that is equal to more than four in every 10 homes in the whole of Sussex, including Brighton & Hove.***

 We estimate that the project could avoid the emission of almost 600,000 tonnes**** CO2 per year (587,000 tonnes).
 We know this because electricity generation and demand is actively balanced, every minute of every day by National Grid, to ensure that supply and demand are always precisely matched.

-Since wind energy is accepted onto the grid as and when it generates, conventional generators are required to reduce their generation and in turn, the amount of fuel and CO2 released.
+Since wind energy is accepted onto the grid as and when it is generated, conventional generators are required to reduce their generation and in turn, the amount of fuel and CO2 released.
 Therefore we can calculate how much CO2 would have been emitted from the fossil fuel generators displaced.